A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Two-Stage Least Squares

-This appendix presents the details of the Two-Stage-Least-Squares (TSLS) method (Theil 1953; Basman 1957; Angrist and Imbens 1995).
+This appendix presents the details of the Two-Stage-Least-Squares (TSLS) method \citep{theil, basmann, angrist_imbens}.

 Consider the structural equations describing Figure 1c.
-Let $A$ denote the treatment, $Y$ the outcome, and $Z$ the IV.
+Let $A$ denote the treatment, $Y$ the outcome, and $Z$ the IV\@.
 Then,

-where $U$ represents one or more unmeasured confounders, and $V$ is the error-term for $A$.
-Deviating slightly from Fig. 1c., for generality, $U$ and $V$ are allowed to be different.
-But, if/when any of the variables in $V$ include (or are correlated with) the variables in $U$, then one says that confounding exists.
+where $U$ represents one or more unmeasured confounders, and $V$ is the error term for $A$.
+Deviating slightly from Fig. 1c, for generality, $U$ and $V$ are allowed to be different.
+However, if/when any of the variables in $V$ include (or are correlated with) the variables in $U$, then one says that confounding exists.

 Note that it is not always possible to estimate $\beta$ in (A1) via Ordinary Least Squares (OLS), by using the IV condition that $Z$ is independent of $U$.
 Writing $Y = A \hat{\beta} + \hat{U}$, along with the OLS criterion $Z^T \hat{U} = 0$, leads to $Z^T Y = Z^T A \hat{\beta} + Z^T \hat{U}$.
-If $A$ and $Z$ have different matrix dimensions, then $Z^TA$ is not a square matrix, and so, non-invertible.
-The method of TSLS is designed to circumvent this obstacle, and to estimate $\beta$.
+If $A$ and $Z$ have different matrix dimensions, then $Z^TA$ is not a square matrix and is therefore non-invertible.
+The method of TSLS is designed to circumvent this obstacle and to estimate $\beta$.

 As in OLS, in the first stage of TSLS the parameters in (A2) are estimated from